-- 8.1.1 To deliver appropriate work as discharged by Cabinet, in relation to the Cleaner and Safer portfolio as outlined in Part 3.3. of the Constitution (Cabinet Members/Portfolio of Responsibility and the Responsibilities of Senior Officers). - 8.1.2 To formulate policy highlighted by Cabinet in respect of the Portfolio referred to in 7.1.1 above. - 8.1.3 Undertake any other work as directed by Cabinet
+- 8.1.1 The main purpose of the Committee is to provide Cabinet and Portfolio Holders with policy and guidance to be taken into account when making decisions. - 8.1.2 To deliver appropriate work as discharged by Cabinet, in relation to the Health and Leisure portfolio as outlined in Part 3.3. of the Constitution (Cabinet Members/Portfolio of Responsibility and the Responsibilities of Senior Officers). - Community Assets - Sport Development - NHS / integrated Care / ICB / GP / Dentistry - Social Prescribing - Leisure Services - 8.1.3 To formulate policy highlighted by Cabinet in respect of the relevant Portfolio area. - 8.1.4 To develop a work programme that complements the delivery of the Strategic Plan and Delivery Plan of the Council and enables key programmes and projects to reach fruition. - 8.1.5 To routinely monitor KPIs in the thematic areas. - 8.1.6 Undertake any other work as directed by Cabinet.

-- 8.2.1 The Chairman and Vice-Chairman of the committee shall be appointed by the Leader of the Council and be politically balanced. - 8.2.2 The Committee will consist of 7 Members of the Council, as appointed by the Leader of the Council. - 8.2.3 No more than three members of the panel can also sit on the Scrutiny Committee (to include any named substitutes). - 8.2.4 Named substitutes may attend and vote at the Panel, in accordance with the Council's standing order C7.
+- 8.2.1 The Committee will consist of seven Members of the Council, as proposed by Group Leaders, approved by Full Council and be politically balanced. - 8.2.2 The relevant portfolio holders will attend committee meetings ex-officio. - 8.2.3 No more than three members of the panel can also sit on the Scrutiny Committee (to include any named substitutes). - 8.2.4 Named substitutes may attend and vote at the Panel, in accordance with the Council's substitute scheme set out in Part 4 Rules of procedure, 4.5 standing orders & rights of public at meetings.